ncbi/blast_plus_docs/README.md

 ## Ouput on screen
 ## Scroll up to see the entire output
+## Leave the Cloud Shell

+exit
 ```

-Remember to [stop](https://cloud.google.com/compute/docs/instances/stop-start-instance) or [delete](https://cloud.google.com/compute/docs/instances/stop-start-instance) the VM to prevent incurring additional cost.

-## Before you start
+You have now completed a simple task and you have seen how the solution works.
+If this is a solution that you want to try with alternative approaches, learn more advanced topics on Docker and run BLAST at production scale, please proceed to the next section.

+# System Setup
 * System requirements
     * A GCP virtual machine (VM) running **Ubuntu 18.04LTS**.
     * Advanced use case - recommended system requirements: 16 CPUs, >=60GB memory and 200GB hard disk space.
 (Please refer to the [benchmark](#blast-docker-image-benchmarks) section below and pages 13-15 in this [NCBI presentation](https://ftp.ncbi.nlm.nih.gov/pub/education/public_webinars/2018/10Oct03_Using_BLAST/Using_BLAST_Well2.pdf)).

 *Please note: Docker is not available on many high-performance computing (HPC) resources, such as the NIH [Biowulf.](https://hpc.nih.gov/systems/) Consult your system administrator if you intend to run this tutorial on HPC.*

+The examples in this repository have been developed and tested using Linux Ubuntu 18.04LTS on Google Cloud Platform (GCP) compute instance virtual machines (VMs).

 * Software requirements
     * Docker (In our test, version 18.09.2 was installed by Ubuntu's package manager as described below)